shefben/rcbot2/README.md

     - The automated build uses Ubuntu 18.04 LTS as the Linux build runner &mdash; RCBot2 will fail to load on older Linux distributions with the error `` version `GLIBC_2.27' not found ``.
+    - If you get something like `` version `GLIBC_3.4.20' not found `` instead, your game likely has an outdated bundled copy.
+Please refer to [these instructions][bundled-glibc] to resolve the issue.
     - Regardless of how you get a build, it does not include things like the waypointing guide, hookinfo updater, and waypoints themselves.
 You can download those from the [official release thread][].
 Waypoints are also available at [this page][waypoints].